Cyanolinck/discourse-preferred-language-on-setup/README.md

+# DO NOT USE THIS CODE YET!
+This is not even in alpha.
+It's not in a working stage.
+I'm currently pushing non functial commits and then trying them out.

 # Discourse Preferred Language on Setup Plugin

 Automatically sets a user's interface language based on their selected language during account creation.